 Oregon State Bar, Labor and Employment, Government Law, Litigation, and Civil Rights Sections

-Board of Directors, Auburn Farms Homeowners Association, President 2007-2008
+Board of Directors and President, Auburn Farms Homeowners Association (2007-2010)

 Affirmative Action Committee, Oregon State Bar, Member, 1995-2001 and 2007-2010; Committee Chair 1998